iDempiere-micro/erpjs/README.md

 ## Prerequisities

-- Node.JS 10+ for running the API server
+- Node.JS 10 for running the API server; switch with commands like `nvm use v10.18.1`, also note we are now not node 13.5 compatible
 - Auth0 tenant created and setup following [Setup Auth0 for erpjs](https://naseukolycz.atlassian.net/wiki/spaces/ERPJS/pages/363856005/Setup+Auth0+for+erpjs).
+- for the mobile application you have [to install NativeScript](https://docs.nativescript.org/angular/start/quick-setup) e.g. `npm install -g nativescript`

 ## Dependencies
 Run `npm i` to install the dependencies.